spdx/spdx-spec/chapters/composition-of-an-SPDX-document.md

 If SPDX information is being used to describe packages, then one instance of the Package Information per package being described shall exist.
 It provides important meta information about the package as a whole.
 Packages are an abstract concept that can be used to refer to any distribution of software, typically consisting of one or more files and capable of containing sub-packages.
 Starting with SPDX 2.0, it is not necessary to have a package wrapping a set of files.

+A Package refers to any unit of content that can be associated with a distribution of software.
+Typically, a Package is composed of one or more files.
+An SPDX document may, but is not required to, provide details about the individual files comprising a Package (see [Clause 8](file-information.md)).

+Any of the following non-limiting examples may be (but are not required to be) represented in SPDX as a Package:

+* a tarball, zip file or other archive
+* a directory or sub-directory
+* a separately-distributed piece of software which another Package or File uses or depends upon (e.g., a Python package, a Go module, ...)
+* a container image, and/or each image layer within a container image
+* a collection of one or more sub-packages
+* a Git repository snapshot from a particular point in time

+Note that some of these could be represented in SPDX as a File as well.

+In an SPDX document, Relationship elements can be used to indicate relationships between Packages, such as dependency relationships.

 Cardinality: Optional, one or many.

 See [Clause 7](package-information.md) for details of the fields in this kind of section.